15 Nov Turkey outdoors: Avoid Thanksgiving disasters, fry on a clay paver patio!

 You, on the other hand, are not nearly as durable.
 Thanksgiving with Aunt Freda’s stories might seem unending, but trust us: It beats spending time in an emergency room.

-In fact, the National Fire Prevention Agency reports that between 2007 and 2011, there were 927 fires resulting from non-contained deep fryers, accounting for 35 civilian injuries and $44 million in property damage.
+In fact, the National Fire Prevention Agency reports that each year there are 60+ injuries and more than $15 Million in damage resulting from deep fryers fires.
 There are three times the number of home cooking fires on Thanksgiving than on any other day of the year.

 We thought we would pass along some ideas on how to be safe on Thanksgiving – and any other time – that you might want to deep-fry a turkey.